Cook, Learn, and Share to Fight Hunger.

 Coriander seeds, the dried fruit of the cilantro plant, offer a warm, complex flavor profile that transforms dishes across various cuisines.
 With their citrusy freshness, subtle peppery notes, and a hint of sweetness, these tiny seeds are a culinary powerhouse that deserves a closer look.

-Flavor Profile: Warmth, Citrus, and a Touch of Spice
+Flavor Profile of Coriander: Warmth, Citrus, and a Touch of Spice

 Coriander seeds boast a surprisingly multifaceted flavor.
 They offer subtle warmth reminiscent of nutmeg, a vibrant citrus freshness, and a touch of peppery spice that adds depth without being overwhelming.
 This balance of flavors makes coriander incredibly versatile in both sweet and savory dishes.